Syntax, semantics, Persian, Russian, Lexicography

 “Cadential Syntax and Tonal Expectation in Late Sixteenth-Century Homophony.”
 Music Theory Spectrum 40, no. 1 (2018): 52–83.

 Music theorist, specializing in modality and tonality.
-Currently writing a book called Hearing Homophony: Tonal Expectation at the Turn of the Seventeenth Century.
+2020–21 ACLS fellow.
+Author of Hearing Homophony: Tonal Expectation at the Turn of the Seventeenth Century (Oxford University Press, 2020).
 Mezzo-soprano and early music specialist, currently singing with Quire Cleveland and Audivi.
 Also: yoga, hiking, food, literature, cats.